-Throughout high school Alex Leddin was blessed with numerous volunteer opportunities that directly aligned with her skills and passions.
+Throughout high school Alexandra Leddin was blessed with numerous volunteer opportunities that directly aligned with her skills and passions.
 In the fall of her sophomore year, she participated in a service project in the inner city of Atlanta.
-While on the trip, Alex worked at a center that catered to drug addicts, prostitutes, and the homeless, providing them food, shelter, and hope.
+While on the trip, Alexandra worked at a center that catered to drug addicts, prostitutes, and the homeless, providing them food, shelter, and hope.
 Her role at the center allowed her to work with the children’s program, while gaining a new understanding of poverty and the need for quality healthcare.

-The following summer, Alex went to Honduras where she worked in a traveling medical clinic that provided medical and dental care to people in rural parts of the country.
+The following summer, Alexandra went to Honduras where she worked in a traveling medical clinic that provided medical and dental care to people in rural parts of the country.
 This sparked an even greater interest in working with the poor, providing medical care, and advancing her Spanish speaking skills.
 She traveled to Honduras again after her junior and senior high school years and participated in subsequent medical clinics.
 Her three Honduras trips provided her a love for the Hispanic people and their beautiful language.
-Between trips to Honduras, Alex remained active in her local community.
-After each trip, her inspiration to volunteer grew leading her to mentor and tutor to elementary children and to chair a backpack and school campaign that raised thousands of backpacks filled with school supplies for children in the Louisville area.
+Between trips to Honduras, Alexandra remained active in her local community.
+After each trip, her inspiration to volunteer grew leading her to mentor and tutor elementary children and to chair a backpack and school campaign that raised thousands of backpacks filled with school supplies for children in the Louisville area.